Should I be Concerned About Mold in My Home?

 Exposure to mold can contribute to several health concerns.
 Like any external contaminants, everyone is affected differently.
 Just because some people may have mild reactions, doesn't mean everyone will.

 Many people are allergic to mold and even those who aren’t can suffer the negative health effects.
-Exposure can cause irritation in the upper respiratory tract, like coughing.
+Health effects of asbestos can cause irritation in the upper respiratory tract, like coughing.
 Those affected by asthma or are genetically predisposed to it can have more severe reactions and suffer from asthma attacks.

 According to Healthline, those who suffer from chronic obstructive pulmonary disorder (COPD), compromised immune systems, and cystic fibrosis are also at a higher risk of experiencing complications from exposure.
 Beyond lung irritation and coughing, breathing or touching mold can cause headaches, eye irritation, congestion, and skin rashes for all people.

 The Centers for Disease Control and Prevention has noted research showing “a potential link of early mold exposure to development of asthma in some children, particularly among children who may be genetically susceptible to asthma development.”

 Exposure to mold can be a health hazard for anyone.
 Since it can grow, sometimes undetected in hidden areas of your home, it is imperative to let certified mold inspection and remediation services safely remove the contamination and prevent further growth.

 Mold can hurt more than your body, it can be damaging to your home.
 If mold remediation services are conducted early by experts, you can avoid a number of potential issues.